akka/akka/akka-docs/src/main/paradox/io.md

 @@@ warning

-An acknowledged write does not mean acknowledged delivery or storage; receiving an ack for a write simply signals that the I/O driver has successfully processed the write.
+An acknowledged write does not mean acknowledged delivery or storage; receiving an ack for a write signals that the I/O driver has successfully processed the write.
 The Ack/Nack protocol described here is a means of flow control not error handling.
 In other words, data may still be lost, even if every write is acknowledged.